Catch this land-walking fish? Don’t toss it back – do this instead

 Instead, federal authorities recommend killing the fish by putting it in a freezer or on ice for an extended period of time.
 If you’re able, you should also take a photograph of the fish for positive identification later and note the size of the fish, where you caught or saw it, and how many you caught or saw.

 Then, report the catch or sighting to your nearest fish and game agency, or the U.S. Fish and Wildlife Service at 703-358-2148.
-If you catch or see a northern snakehead in California, you are asked to contact the CDFW’s Invasive Species Program online, via email, or by calling 866-440-9530.
+If you catch or see a northern snakehead in Florida, you are asked to contact the Florida Fish and Wildlife Conservation Commission by calling 888-404-FWCC (888-404-3922).